Birmingham Royal Ballet

 The ballet company used a loan to re-imagine its iconic production…

-The educational arts charity will use its £600,000 credit facility from the Arts Impact Fund to purchase and develop property.
+The educational arts charity had a £600,000 credit facility from the Arts Impact Fund to purchase and develop property.

 |Art form:||Visual arts|